davidtc8/International_Space_Station_Tracker/README.md

 ## What is the International Space Station?
 The International Space Station (ISS) is a modular space station (habitable artificial satellite) in low Earth orbit.
 It is a multinational collaborative project involving five participating space agencies: NASA (United States), Roscosmos (Russia), JAXA (Japan), ESA (Europe), and CSA (Canada).

+## What does the code does?
+The code will run automatically every 3 minutes, and if the ISS is near you it will email you to the email of your choice, letting you know the ISS is near!

 ## Concepts Applied 🧐:
 - [x] API Management 🎨